KSD's 2022 EP&O Renewal Levy Explained

 - The overall tax rate is composed of three smaller tax rates, our maintenance, and operations; our EP&O levy, represented by the royal blue color, is projected at $1.88 cents per thousand of assessed value for the calendar year 2023.

-- The other tax rate is our capital facilities and technology levy, represented in the light blue portion, projected at .73 cents per thousand dollars of assessed value for the calendar year 2023.
+- The other tax rate is our capital facilities and technology levy, represented in the green portion, projected at .73 cents per thousand dollars of assessed value for the calendar year 2023.

-- The last tax rate reflects debt service payments on our bonds.
-These funds support new school buildings and structures needing facilities renovations and improvements at a projected rate of $1.22 cents for the calendar year 2023.
+- The last tax rate reflects debt service payments on our bonds, in light blue.
+These funds support new school buildings and structures needing facilities, renovations, and improvements at a projected rate of $1.22 for the calendar year 2023.

 Funds from the EP&O Levy Benefit All Students